netxms/netxms-doc/admin/agent-management.rst

 ------------

 ``ExternalList`` defines name of the list metric and command that is executed synchronously when this metric is requested by server.
-There can be provided parameters from DCI configuration, that will be available like $1, $2, $3..., $9 variables.
-To accept arguments metric name should contain "(*)" symbols after name.
-Lines of list are separated with new line.
+Parameters from DCI configuration can be provided, these will be available as $1, $2, $3..., $9 variables.
+To accept parameters metric name should contain "(*)" symbols after name.
+Lines of the list are separated by new line character.

 .. code-block:: cfg